top of page

 • Country of demand as well as country of supply - this provides a more granular understanding and improves the realism of your footprint, accounting for differences between where something is purchased and where it is made.

 • System complete – as input-output models are top-down, they are inherently system complete compared to LCA’s, which will always suffer from truncation error.
-Truncation errors vary for different products, its typically around 26% for paper, but upto 45% for computer equipment.
+Truncation errors vary for different products; it's typically around 26% for paper, but up to 45% for computer equipment.
 See the different typical truncation errors in different sectors here.

-• Country coverage – 75 countries covered (non-estimated) to give you a reflection of your unique supply chain, not averages of UK purchases.
+• Country coverage – 79 countries covered (non-estimated) to give you a reflection of your unique supply chain, not averages of UK purchases.

-• Sector coverage granularity – 103 sectors, representing a reasonable reflection of available data.
+• Sector coverage granularity – 102 sectors, representing a reasonable reflection of available data.

-• Standards compliant - Scope 3 emissions data in line with leading global standards including GHG Protocol, SBTi, CDP and ISO 14064.
+• Standards compliant - Scope 3 emissions data in line with leading global standards, including GHG Protocol, SBTi, CDP, and ISO 14064.

 Other MRIO databases might have some of these elements, but few (if any) contain all of these essential qualities, which together give you the very best estimate of your company’s carbon footprint.